j0serobles/bamazon/README.md

 ### Demo <a name="Demo"></a>

-Movies showing sample sessions for Bamazon can be accessed at:
-* <a href="https://engjoserobles-gmail.tinytake.com/tt/MzczMjc2M18xMTM2MTE5OQ" target="_blank">bamazonCustomer.js</a>
+A movie showing the application being used is available at:
-* <a href="https://engjoserobles-gmail.tinytake.com/tt/MzczMjc4MV8xMTM2MTI5Mg" target="_blank"> bamazonManager.js </a>
+* <a href="https://engjoserobles-gmail.tinytake.com/tt/MzczNTM2N18xMTM2ODk3OQ" target="_blank">Bamazon Demo</a>

 **NOTE**: